emotion-analysis-project/SemEval2025-Task11/README.md

 **Release of All Shared Task Languages**

    - We have released the updated list of languages included in the shared task.
-Details of which languages are available in each track can be found in **Table X**.
+Details of which languages are available in each track can be found in this [section](https://github.com/emotion-analysis-project/SemEval2025-Task11/blob/main/README.md#languages-and-tracks).

 **New Dataset Download Process**